Madhupur Rani Bhabani Model High School: Location

 Madhupur Rani Bhabani Model Govt.
 High School is one Km from Madhupur bus stand, 45 km from Tangail, Mymensingh and Jamalpur district headquarters and 135 km from Dhaka city.
 The school is situated by the side of Tangail-Mymensingh highway.

 Academic performance

 Madhupur Rani Bhabani Model Govt.
-High School's results from 2007 to 2010 for the Secondary School Certificate level examinations are as follows:
+High School's results from 2007 to 2024 for the Secondary School Certificate (SSC) level examinations are as follows:

+Madhupur Rani Bhabani Model Govt.
+High School's results from 2011 to 2024 for the SSC (Vocational) examinations are as follows: